One Side ... Or Both?

 Baby may only nurse on one breast per feed breasts per feed in order to be content.

 Do babies always nurse on one breast, or both breasts, at a feeding?

 No, some babies will switch around a bit.
-They may nurse on one breast in the morning when supply is highest…. and then nurse on both breasts in the evening, when supply is the lowest (but fat content of the milk is the highest).
+They may nurse on one breast in the morning when supply is highest…. and then nurse on both breasts in the evening, when supply is the lowest.

 Also, some moms will find that when they are back at work they will pump from both breasts, even though baby usually only nurses from one breast at a time.
 This helps to keep their supply adequate if they notice a gradual decrease as the work week goes on.
 However, if a mom continues to have a high supply once back at work, she may find it helpful to pump only one side at a time when at work.
 Generally the goal is to remove only as much milk as your baby wants to eat.